 What information did the TMCH have but was not prepared to provide?

-Essentially, all the data that was needed for the study was provided.
+Essentially, all the data that was requested for the study was provided.
 There were essentially two types of data (from Deloitte, e.g. the verified TM records; and from IBM – from whose data the Analysis Group was primarily interested in whether registrars pinged the TMCH to see if potential registrations matched TMCH records).

 What, if anything, did the TMCH say they did not have?